Joint Health and Safety Committee - Effective and Efficient

 - Ensuring all discussion items end with a positive decision.

-- Reviewing and approve the minutes.
+- Reviewing and approving the minutes.

 - Assigning projects to members.